 - Van transportation for x-ray and other appointments scheduled by the SHS during the academic year, when available.
 During inclement weather and when class is not in session, van service may not be available.

-- Physical exams for athletics, internships, drivers application, teacher certification and employment
+- Physical exams for example: athletics, internships, drivers application, and employment by appointment

 - Health Promotion services